raaghavraaj/RL-mountain-car-training/README.md

 # RL-mountain-car-training
-The repository contains the code to train the mountain car using SARSA method.
+The repository contains the code to train the mountain car using SARSA update method.

 # Problem Statement
 Please head over to the [assignment webpage](https://www.cse.iitb.ac.in/~shivaram/teaching/cs747-a2021/pa-3/programming-assignment-3.html) on the instructor's website.